JellyRollJunior/leet-code-journal/README.md

     * YOU CAN DO IT THE OVER ENGINEERED DUMB WAY OR THE SIMPLE EASY WAY THE CHOICE IS YOURS MY GUY
     * REDO (?)

+Binary
+* Add Binary
+    * Good intro to binary
+    * DEF REDO SINCE YOU JUST LOOKED AT THE ANSWER
+    * IM SO BAD AT BINARY STUFF

 Dynamic Programming
 * Climbing Stairs